 “uConsent is an app designed to foster communication around sexual intimacy.
 The app creates a secure record of each party’s consent, including location, time, and specifics.

 It’s all about consent, so uConsent was an obvious choice.
 Many times, the name is obvious if you think about it long enough.
 Still, it’s important to let the name produce itself naturally.”

 8. Connect With Your Consumer’s Emotions

 “We wanted our mobile app’s name to invoke a personal response from our users.
 When you are looking for a lawn care service, you usually ask a friend or family member for a recommendation.
-So we decided to combine the color of green grass with the feeling of getting a recommendation from your friend, or family, or your pal.
+We decided to combine the color of green grass with the feeling of receiving a recommendation from a friend.
 After brainstorming for weeks, we landed on GreenPal and it has stuck.”